Monday 13th. July 2020

 What should pupils wear?

-- The children will need to come in their full school uniform and a hat for the sunny weather.
+- The children will need to come in their full school uniform, including black school shoes.

 What will pupils need to bring with them?